erinlee1109/Cuneiform-Image-Pipeline/README.md

 # Cuneiform-Image-Pipeline

 ### Description
-Automated production of "fat-cross", a stitched image of 6 individual scans of ancient Mesopotamian cuneiform tablets
+* Automated production of "fat-cross", a stitched image of 6 individual scans of ancient Mesopotamian cuneiform tablets

 ### Tools
+* Python
-Python, OpenCV
+* OpenCV

 ### Data
-Image data for this project is provided by Oriental Institute at The University of Chicago.
+* Image data for this project is provided by Oriental Institute at The University of Chicago.
 I will not upload them here due to copyright concerns.

 ### Current Goal
-- [ ] Increase the output success rate by improving the software.
+- [ ] Increase the output success rate to 80% by improving the software.
 - [ ] Contribute to the [CDLI (Cuneiform Digital Library Initiative)](https://github.com/cdli-gh) as an open source project.

 ### Successful Output (May update)